History of the Islamic Republic of Iran: Human rights

 In the first five years of the Islamic Republic, during its consolidation, approximately 8,000 political opponents were executed.
 Thousands of political prisoners were also executed in 1988.
 Like other revolutions before it, the Iranian Revolution took a higher toll on those who had participated in the revolution than those in the regime it overthrew.

-In recent years the killing of dissidents has been much less frequent and reported abuses are more likely to include harsh penalties for crimes; punishment of fornication, homosexuality, apostasy, poor hijab (covering the head for women); restrictions on freedom of speech, and the press, including the imprisonment of journalists; unequal treatment according to religion and gender; torture to extract repudiations by prisoners of their cause and comrades on video for propaganda purposes, and allowing prisoners to die by withholding medical treatment.
+In the 21st century, the killing of dissidents has been much less frequent and reported abuses are more likely to include harsh penalties for crimes; punishment of fornication, homosexuality, apostasy, poor hijab (covering the head for women); restrictions on freedom of speech, and the press, including the imprisonment of journalists; unequal treatment according to religion and gender; torture to extract repudiations by prisoners of their cause and comrades on video for propaganda purposes, and allowing prisoners to die by withholding medical treatment.

 An Iranian MP talks about more executions and more flogging.
 On 22 December 2018, Aziz Akbarian, chairman of the Parliament's Committee on Industries and Mines said in an interview with the local Alborz Radio, "If two people are thoroughly flogged and if two people are executed ... it will be a lesson for everyone else".
+Iran has the highest number of executions after China as of 2022, when 582 people were executed.
+For 2023, as of 12 September 2023, 499 people have been executed.

 Religion

 Iran is governed by Sharia law.
 It is one of the few Muslim countries where hijab for women is required by law.
-At the same time, it has "the lowest mosque attendance of any Islamic country," according to Zohreh Soleimani of the BBC.
+At the same time, it has "the lowest mosque attendance of any Islamic country", according to Zohreh Soleimani of the BBC.
 Iranian clergy have complained that more than 70% of the population do not perform their daily prayers and that less than 2% attend Friday mosques.

 For religious minorities, life has been mixed under the Islamic Republic.
 Khomeini also called for unity between Sunni and Shi'a Muslims (Sunni Muslims are the largest religious minority in Iran).
 Pre-revolutionary statements by Khomeini were antagonistic towards Jews, but shortly after his return from exile in 1979, he issued a fatwa ordering that Jews and other minorities (except Baháʼís) be treated well.

 Non-Muslim religious minorities do not have equal rights in the Islamic Republic (For example, senior government posts are reserved for Muslims and Jewish, Christian and Zoroastrian schools must be run by Muslim principals) but four of the 270 seats in parliament are reserved for three non-Islamic minority religions.

 The 300,000 members of the Baháʼí Faith, are actively harassed.
 "Some 200 of whom have been executed and the rest forced to convert or subjected to the most horrendous disabilities."
 Starting in late 1979 the new government systematically targeted the leadership of the Baháʼí community by focusing on the Baháʼí leadership.